Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 automatic_optimization
 ~~~~~~~~~~~~~~~~~~~~~~
-When set to False, Lightning does not automate the optimization process.
+When set to ``False``, Lightning does not automate the optimization process.
 This means you are responsible for your own
 optimizer behavior

 .. code-block:: python